hpca-uji/SpMV-CNN-Model/README.md

 by summing up the real measurements and the predicitions for all the blocks of a same matrix and computing the relative error upon those values.

-# Summary

-All previous steps can be performed at once via the `run.sh` bash script provided in this repository.
+*Note that all previous steps can be performed at once via the `run.sh` bash script provided in this repository.*

 ## References